Renegade9819/twitter/README.md

 The API is developed with Spring Boot.
 I'll post it on GitHub soon.

 `Note:` The app is currently in development.

-The tweet functionality is not fully completed.
-Messages and notifications are pending.
+## Finished Features -
+* User
+    * User Sign In / Sign Up
+    * Edit Profile
+    * View Another user's profile
+    * Search Users

+* Tweet
+    * View all Tweets, User Tweets, liked tweets, and Media Tweets.
+    * Post a tweet / tweet with media.

+## Pending Features -
+* Tweet
+    * Like a Tweet
+    * Retweet a Tweet
+    * Comment on a Tweet
+    * Share a Tweet
+* Notifications
+* Messages

 <img src="https://user-images.githubusercontent.com/20268535/149674926-44a5328c-d9b0-47af-a50c-a66e0fc77b28.png" width=40% height=40%>